microsoft/FHIRPower/Usecases/Appointments/Clinician/Readme.md

-# Usecase for Clinician
+# Clinician App

-## Home
+## Getting Started
+Steps to import the sample PowerApps package into your PowerApps environment.

+### Import sample PowerApps package
+- Download the sample package from here.
+- Open your Power Apps Portal.
+- Click Apps on the left ribbon.
+- Click Import canvas app.
+- Click Upload and choose the sample .zip file you downloaded.
+- Click Update in IMPORT SETUP and select Create as new, enter Resource name and click Save.
+- Click Import.

+### Edit or Run imported Apps
+- You will get a message All package resources were successfully imported.
+- Click Apps on the left ribbon to see the App you imported.
+NOTE there might be a few minutes delay.
+- Select the imported App, and choose Edit to look at the code, make changes, or Play to run the App.
+- If you already have FHIRBase and FHIRClinical connectors added in Prerequisites above, you will get a popup - your App asking your permission to use the connectors, click Allow.
+- Enter the URL of FHIR Server created in Prerequistes above.
+You can find the Azure API for FHIR service, in FHIR metadata endpoint with the metadata suffix.
+Ex: https://AzureAPIforFHIRName.azurehealthcareapis.com

+### Clinician Portal
-When you load the clinician app you will be presented with the main page.
-For this use case, a clinician will click on '**Book Appointment**'
+When you run the clinician app you will be presented with the main page.
+Click on '**Book Appointment**'

-This button click will call _**ClearCollect()**_ function.
-This function clears whatever is in the variable (*colAppointments, colPatients, colPractitioners*)  and load fresh collections from the datasource
+This button click will call _**ClearCollect()**_ function that clears and FHIRConnectorName._**GETAppointment**_ that loads Patient, Practitioner, Appointments data from FHIR Server into collections.

 > ClearCollect(colAppointments, FHIRBase.GETAppointment().entry.resource);